yiyuan-he/java-appsignals-container-lambda/instructions.md

 ## Prerequisites
 - AWS CLI configured with your credentials
 - Docker installed
-- These instructions assumed you are on `x86_64` platform.
+- These instructions assume you are on `x86_64` platform.

 ## 1. Set Up Project Structure
 Create a directory for your Lambda function: